Weather Thermometers: What They Are And How They Work

 How Do Weather Stations Measure Temperature heading

-Most readers will be familiar with thermometers and know they are used to measure temperature.
-Although weather thermometers work on the same principles, there are some subtle differences.
+Many readers will be familiar with domestic or medical thermometers and how they measure temperature.
+Weather thermometers basically work on the same principles, but there are some subtle differences.

-A weather thermometer is a meteorological instrument that measures and displays the ambient air temperature at any given time.
+A weather thermometer is defined as a meteorological instrument that measures and displays the ambient air temperature at a given time.
 The most well-known thermometer is the mercury or liquid-in-glass thermometer.
-Bimetal thermometers & more recently introduced digital thermometers are also widely used.
+Bimetal thermometers and, more recently, digital thermometers are also widely used.

 We get cold in the winter and warm in the summer and dress accordingly.
 You know the sensation of an ice-cold drink after spending time in hot weather.
 You also know the welcome relief of a warm beverage after having to spend some time in ice-cold weather.